 Hosteria Casa Andina

-Casa Andina is a cosy little hostel/guest house in remote village Tolar Grande in the Argentine Andean desert.
+Casa Andina is a cosy little guest house in remote village Tolar Grande in the Argentine Andean desert.

-One of the nicest things about this little hotel is its relaxing, toasty lounge, heated by a wood burning stove, with sofas and a complimentary tea/coffee station.
-Simple meals, including breakfast are taken at either of the two comedors (simple eateries) which are within 100m of the hosteria.
+One of the nicest things about this little hotel is its relaxing lounge, heated by a wood burning stove, with sofas and a complimentary tea/coffee station.
+Simple meals, including breakfast are taken at either of the two comedors (simple eateries) within 100m of the hostel.

 Papagaio